CAREER TRANSACTIONS Brandon Spikes

-- Has solid football bloodlines, as his cousin, Takeo Spikes, is a 14-year NFL veteran.
+- Has solid football bloodlines, as his cousin, Takeo Spikes, is a 15-year NFL veteran.

-- Patterns his style of play after Hall of Fame linebacker Dick Butkus, honoring his idol while at Florida by wearing Butkus’ jersey number (51) during his playing days with the Chicago Bears.
+- Patterns his style of play after Hall of Fame linebacker Dick Butkus, honoring his idol while at Florida by wearing Butkus’ jersey number (51) from his playing days with the Chicago Bears.